julienma/sam-fusee-launcher-xiao/README.md

 Build and tested with Arduino SDK.

-# Install
+# Install a Pre-built Firmware without Compiling
-* Download and extract the firmware: [CTCaer Hekate 3.2](https://github.com/noemu/sam-fusee-launcher/releases/tag/v0.1), [SXLoader 1.0](https://github.com/noemu/sam-fusee-launcher/releases/tag/v0.1-sx)
+* Download a firmware zip file from the firmware directory and open
-* Connect the Trinket M0 and press the reset button twice
+* Plug the SAMD Loader into USB, and double click reset
-* Open the TRINKETBOOT device and copy the extracted files on the device
+* Drop the 3 files from inside the zip onto USB.
+They will be autoflashed as soon as they are written
+* Unplug SAMD Loader, it's now flashed to the new firmware!

 # Build